It’s 7:30 and I’m fishing for a topic. I’m distracted considering:

 Somebody bought me a book off my Amazon wishlist.
 Thanks Mike, I appreciate that.
 Hint, hint.

 And lastly, I’m distracted with the four stray bundles of jackets that four people failed to claim for the bagging tutorial so those are up for grabs again.
 As soon as I ship those to anyone who wants to volunteer, I can start the bagging tutorial.
-For specifics, see Tutorials Index in the left sidebar under Admin, scroll down to bagging and proceed.
+For specifics, see the Tutorials Index, scroll down to bagging and proceed.
 Well, first write me and send a shipping address.
 Kits are $15.

 That’s enough for today, don’t you agree?